Want unique repurposed holiday decor you can make yourself? This creative scrap wood Christmas tree is made from old fence boards and vinyl letters.

 The vinyl did not stick well at first and there was a learning curve in figuring out the right pressure to get the letters to stick without ripping them.

 Step 6.
 Attach to wood and distress letters with sandpaper

 I had to do a couple of letters over and once I got through the first couple of words I started to get the hang of it.
 I distressed the letters with sandpaper to give a more vintage feel to the wood.

-At my homeschool moms party this week several of the ladies thought the letters were routed out of the wood.
+Several friends that have been to our home thought the letters were routed out of the wood.
 Score one for realism!

 We had this ornament hanging on our real tree and thought it would have special meaning hanging on this project.
 Without Christ there is no “Christ”mas.

-Since I first wrote this post I’ve also used my favorite Christmas tree on my front door in place of a wreath.
+I’ve also used my favorite Christmas tree on my front door in place of a wreath.

 How do you like my scrap wood Christmas tree?